 When confronted with a patient with a large, documented pulmonary embolus who has indications and contraindications for thrombolysis, direct intra-embolic thrombolytic infusion may be life-saving.

-Spiral CT of pulmonary artery showing thrombus in
+Fig 1.
+Spiral CT of patient showing large thrombus (arrowed)

 Arterial blood gas analysis on an FiO 2 of 90% breathing spontaneously with a respiratory rate of 35/min, showed a pH of 7.47, PaCO 2 of 31 mmHg (4.0 KPa), PaO 2 58 mmHg (7.6 KPa).
 Note that this is at an altitude of 1600m.
 Blood pressure was 100/60, heart rate 90/min.
 Urine output averaged 80 ml/hr.
 The patient was distressed and tiring.